michalk-k/Home-Assistant-TimscaleDB/timeseries.md

 GRANT USAGE ON SCHEMA ltss_ha_metrics TO public;
 ```

-Now, for flexibility of further changes, let's create a helper function, which provides list of sensors to be processed by the first level CAGG:
+CAGGs will process only selected number of sensors.
+Because CAGG code, once deployed, cannot be modified, it's good to have a list of sensors stored in a way which gives option for further changes.
+Because of that, let's create a helper function:

+**ToDo: propose better name**

 ```sql
 CREATE OR REPLACE FUNCTION ltss_ha_metrics.get_entities_for_cagg_hametrics(entityid text)